www.ravstass.com > RAVSTASS Wiki > KBSC > Contesting Shots

 The success of your defensive systems also needs to remain cognisant of your teams ability to apply pressure all the way through the shot clock, down to finally contesting the shot.
 If your system cooks the legs of your players, you need to consider what are your key objectives and whether the juice is worth the squeeze.

 For these reasons, you can see the Sacred Cow of 'Get a hand to the Shooter', can actually be damaging.
 For a non-shooter, it could actually give them the ability to attack.
 It is important that as you coach, your parents and supporters also are aware of the level of detail.
 It can be very harmful for well meaning sideline spectators to encourage your team and in process unintentionally derail your shot contesting strategy.
-This sacred cow, is usually an imploring for more effort, but the effort with all your systems lies in preparation of not only your team, but also their supporters.
+This sacred cow, is usually an imploring for more effort, but the effort as with all of your systems lies in preparation of not only your team, but also your supporters.

 1. Design of every training drill needs to include contesting shots, with immediate penalty in order to correct behaviour, as well as improving the competence of your shooters.